Tyler Ankrum: Craftsman Truck Series

 After winning the K&N Pro Series East championship, Ankrum would make his Truck Series debut at Martinsville in the No. 54 Toyota Tundra for DGR-Crosley.
 Seth Smith, Ankrum's K&N crew chief, served as crew chief for the effort.
 After starting nineteenth, Ankrum finished eighteenth.
 Ankrum ran the following race with DGR, notching his first top-ten finish in sixth at ISM Raceway.

 When asked in early November 2018 about 2019 plans, Ankrum noted that a lack of sponsorship would likely prevent him from running in the Truck Series full-time in 2019.
-He stated that his 2019 racing slate would include part-time rides in Trucks, the ARCA Racing Series and in super late model racing.
+He stated that his 2019 racing slate would include part-time rides in Trucks, the ARCA Racing Series, and in super late model racing.
 However, on December 14, 2018, Ankrum and DGR-Crosley announced that he would run full-time in 2019 starting with the spring Martinsville race due to age restrictions.
 At Texas in June, Ankrum graduated high school on a stage during pre-race ceremonies and then recovered from multiple incidents during the race, including a slide down pit road, to finish a career-best third.
 On June 11, 2019, Ankrum announced that sponsorship woes had put him out of the truck, with only a handful of races left in the season.
 He would eventually land a start and park ride with NEMCO Motorsports for races not on his DGR-Crosley schedule, allowing him to remain eligible for the playoffs.
 On July 11, 2019, Ankrum scored his first Truck Series win at Kentucky after Brett Moffitt ran out of fuel towards the final lap.
 This also marked DGR-Crosley's first Truck Series win.
 The win qualified him for the playoffs, but he did not advance past the Round of 6.

 On November 14, 2019, Ankrum joined GMS Racing for the 2020 Truck season.

-In 2022, he will return to driving a Toyota team, this time the No. 16 for Hattori Racing Enterprises.
+In 2022, Ankrum would return to driving a Toyota team, this time the No. 16 Toyota for Hattori Racing Enterprises.

+On December 7, 2023, it was announced that Ankrum would move to McAnally–Hilgemann Racing for the 2024 season, running a newly renumbered 18 truck.
+Due to his consistency throughout the regular season, Ankrum would make the playoffs for the first time since 2020.
+Ankrum would be eliminated at the conclusion of the Round of 8 at Martinsville.

+Ankrum started the 2025 season with a 34th-place DNF at Daytona.
+Two months later, he broke a 130-race winless drought (the longest in NCTS history) with a fuel mileage win in the Truck Series return to Rockingham.